 How do I estimate my levy contribution?

-There will be an online tool.
+There is an online tool HERE

-How will the levy be paid?
+How is the levy be paid?

 Will connected companies receive more allowance?